-Lasting powers of attorney (LPA) allow you to appoint people to act on your behalf in case you cannot manage certain decisions and responsibilities in your lifetime as a result of accident, illness or old age.
+Lasting powers of attorney (LPAs) allow you to appoint people to act on your behalf in case you cannot manage certain decisions and responsibilities in your lifetime, usually because of an accident, illness or old age.
 They are just as important as Wills and relevant to all adults.

 Putting an LPA in place is one of the most helpful things you can do to protect your spouses, partners and children, hopefully saving them worry, cost and delay.